 A claim for asylum is expected to be submitted at the ‘first available possibility’.
 The timeframe usually considered reasonable is within the first couple of days of arrival.
 Every effort should be made to make a claim immediately.
 Timing is important as a late claim may affect the credibility of the application and eligibility to receive support.

 Arriving via airport or seaport, it may not always be possible to claim asylum because Immigration Officers may not be available.
-If a claim for asylum has not been made on arrival at a port, asylum seekers should come to Bryson Intercultural/Migrant Help, at the Belfast City office, where an asylum claim can be recorded and initiated: Bryson House, 28 Bedford Street, Belfast, BT2 7FE.
-An Asylum Advisor at Bryson Intercultural will notify Home Office UK Visas and Immigration, located at Drumkeen House, in South Belfast.
-Our Asylum Advisors are OISC trained and compliant to deliver this professional service.
+If a claim for asylum has not been made on arrival at a port, asylum seekers should go to the Home Office, Drumkeen House, 1 Drumkeen Complex, Upper Galwally, Belfast BT8 6TB, where an asylum claim can be recorded and initiated.
 Lodging an asylum claim may be done in person or via a legal representation.

-Emergency Accommodation is arranged for adult applicants, if necessary, through Serco services company.
+Once an asylum seeker has lodged a claim with the Home Office, a Port Reference Number is generated.
+Should Emergency/Initial Accommodation and financial support be required, this will be arranged by the Home Office.
+Emergency Accommodation is arranged for adult applicants, if necessary, through the Mears Group.
 Some asylum seekers are self-supporting, relying on savings, or their family and friends, and do not require assistance with accommodation.

-Applications for Support may also be completed via free phone by calling Migrant Help’s Asylum Support Application UK on 0800 8000 631.
+Applications for Support may also be completed via free phone by calling Migrant Help’s helpline on 0808 8010 503.

 Unaccompanied children (under 18-years-old) are referred to the Social Services Gateway Team who look after them during the asylum process.
 After reaching the age of 18 years, and if still in the asylum system, they are referred back to our service for support.